engramic/engramic/docs/getting_started.md

     ```

     1. In **Run and Debug**, select **"Example - Standard"**.

+    *Note: this takes some time on first run.*

     2. For this example, you'll need a **Gemini API key**:

         - Create a Google Cloud account if you don't already have one.
         - Follow Google's documentation to create an API key.

-    3. Add a `.env` file to the root of the project with the following content:
+    3. Add a `.env` file to the root of the project with the following content (multiple plugin paths coming soon.):

         ```env
         GEMINI_API_KEY=PUT_YOUR_KEY_HERE_WITH_NO_QUOTES_OR_ANYTHING_ELSE
-        ENGRAMIC_PLUGIN_PATHS=/your/absolute/directory/path/engramic/src/engramic/infrastructure/plugins
-        LOCAL_STORAGE_ROOT_PATH=/your/absolute/directory/path/engramic/local_storage
+        ENGRAMIC_PLUGIN_PATHS=./src/engramic/infrastructure/plugins
+        LOCAL_STORAGE_ROOT_PATH=./local_storage
         ```

         Locate this line and change it if you would like to.